Taghunter98/Taghunter98/README.md

 # About Me

-Hi, I'm **Josh Bassett**—a Computer Science master's student and aspiring software developer with a strong focus on backend development.
+Hi, I'm Josh, a Computer Science master's student and aspiring software developer with a strong focus on backend development.
 I enjoy building scalable web applications and solving complex backend challenges.

 ## My Skills